 JS: Well thank you so much!

-Thanks to John and Gabe for talking with us!
-For more information on PANDEMIC, visit the film’s website or visit New Artists Alliance on Facebook or Twitter.
+Thanks to John and Gabe for talking with us about PANDEMIC.
+Follow the film on Facebook or Twitter.

 If you’re an independent filmmaker or know of an independent film-related topic we should write about, email blogadmin@sagindie.org for consideration.